 How nice to get a thank you letter.
 I really appreciate appreciation!

 Did you ever see a picture of a sad Santa?
-When we focus on gratitude our brains release serotonin , the ‘feel good’ chemical.
+When we focus on gratitude our brains release serotonin, the ‘feel good’ chemical.
 The more we focus on what we appreciate the happier we’ll be.
 And happiness is contagious.
+So let’s think about how parents can make magical moments at Christmas.

 Even in relationships that are ‘cranky’ right now – try thinking every day of at least four things you appreciate about that person.
 You get what you focus on!